orcestra-campaign/book/orcestra_book/faq.md

 JupyterLab.
 Simply navigate to the location of the markdown file in the file browser and right click `Open With > Notebook'.
 When you modify the notebook, the underlying markdown file is automatically synchronized.

+_Note: This requires `jupterlab` and `jupytext` being installed.
+This is true in an updated environment._